kx1t/ADSB-heatmap/README.md

 Ted Sluis wrote a great set of Perl scripts to collect data and render a heatmap, but it assumes that you run a specially modified version of dump1090-mutability to render the maps.
 If you don't feel comfortable replacing your existing version of dump1090 with his version, you're here at the right spot.
 We will use his scripts, but render the heatmap separately using OpenStreetMap.

 To install Dump1090.Socket30003, [go here](https://github.com/tedsluis/dump1090.socket30003) and follow the installation instructions from the start **UP TO INCLUDING** the section about adding a [Cron Job](https://github.com/tedsluis/dump1090.socket30003#add-socket30003pl-as-a-crontab-job).
+Make sure to check that your lat/long has been correctly set to your approximate location in the `[common]` or `[heatmap]` section of `socket30003.cfg`.
+If they aren't, your heatmap won't work.

 If you want the heatmap scripts to run as-is, then the instructions below will assume that you DON'T change the location or format of the log files.
 This means, that they are written as `/tmp/dump1090_127_0_0_1-yymmdd.txt` and `....log`.